carsonkrueger/go-htmx-starter/README.md

 12. Run migrations on the postgres container: `make migrate`
 13. `make jet-all` to generate all database objects and query building functionality.
 14. `make live` to start the server - this will create privileges associated with each controller.
-15. Stop the server and run `make seed` to create 'basic' and 'admin' privilege levels and give all privileges to the admin privilege level.
+15. In a separate terminal, run `make seed` to create 'basic' and 'admin' privilege levels and give all privileges to the admin level.
 16. `make live` again to being live development!

 # Don't want to use a database?